 The project includes design and construction of culvert and pavements upgrades to problematic sections of Cape Tribulation-Bloomfield Road (CTBR).
-Officers are working towards delivering an upgrade to Panican Creek culvert and pavement upgrades adjacent to Woobadda Creek and Pierce’s Hill however at this stage, neither project is confirmed.
+Officers are working towards delivering an upgrade to Panican Creek culvert and pavement upgrades adjacent to Woobadda Creek and Pierce’s Hill.

 Douglas Shire Council will undertake minor earthworks, cross road storm water drainage, table drainage design and rigid pavement design to improve the resilience of the northern corridor from Zig Zag Road and Cape Tribulation Road.

 Sections of the unsealed roads and culvert crossings are subject to flooding during heavy rainfall events.

 The upgrade is expected to improve resilience, increase accessibility for locals and travellers, provide economic benefits for local businesses during construction, and improve access for Traditional Owners.
 Council also expects the upgrades to reduce the need for yearly repairs during wet season.